brianglass/anastasis/files/weekday_vespers1.md

 O Christ, alone without sin, alone forbearing, alone source of goodness, see my constraint, see my affliction and wipe away all the scars of my wounds; and in mercy save your servant; that when I have driven the clouds of despondency far away I may glorify you, my Saviour supremely good.

 Look, O my miserable soul, see your deeds, how utterly defiled they are; see your nakedness, alas, and your isolation, for you are about to be parted from God and Angels and cast into unending torment.
-Be vigilant, rouse yourself, hurry, cry out, Â‘I have sinned, O Saviour, grant me pardon and save meÂ’.
+Be vigilant, rouse yourself, hurry, cry out, ‘I have sinned, O Saviour, grant me pardon and save me’.

 I have dreadfully defiled my body, I have corrupted my soul and heart with foul thoughts; I have wounded all my senses, I have befouled my eyes, stained my ears, polluted my tongue with words, and I possess all that is base.
-Therefore I fall down before you and cry, Â‘Master Christ, I have sinned, I have sinned.
-Pardon and save meÂ’.
+Therefore I fall down before you and cry, ‘Master Christ, I have sinned, I have sinned.
+Pardon and save me’.

 <span style="color:red">Others of the Forerunner.
 Same melody.</span>